February 28 incident: Literature

 Jennifer Chow's 2013 novel The 228 Legacy revealed the emotional ramifications for those who lived through the events yet suppressed their knowledge out of fear.
 It focused on how there was such an impact that it permeated throughout multiple generations within the same family.
 Shawna Yang Ryan's 2016 novel Green Island tells the story of the incident as it affects three generations of a Taiwanese family, while Julie Wu's novel The Third Son (2013) describes the event and its aftermath from the viewpoint of a Taiwanese boy.
+Mud River by Chen Yeh (陳燁) is partly set during the February 28 incident.

 Music

 The Taiwanese metal band Chthonic's album Mirror of Retribution makes several lyrical references to the February 28 incident.